F5Networks/f5-aci-servicecenter/docs/faq.rst

 3. APIC minimum version supported for 5.0.x: 5.0(1k)

-Note: To enable the L4-L7 App services tab, you must be using AS3 version 3.19.1 or later.
+Note: To enable the L4-L7 App services tab, you must be using AS3 version 3.19.1 or higher.

+Note: To enable the Telemetry Statistics, you must be using Telemetry plugin version 1.17.0 or higher.

 +--------------------------------+-----------------+------------------------------+--------------------+--------------------------------+
 | BIG-IP Type                    | Visibility      | L2-L3 Network Management     | L4-L7 App Services | Dynamic Endpoint Attach Detach |